kyllew/kuisser/public/Domain 1 Questions.md

 	https://docs.aws.amazon.com/wellarchitected/latest/machine-learning-lens/best-practices-by-ml-lifecycle-phase.html

 Q116
-A company needs to train an ML model to classify images of different types of animals.
-The company has a large dataset of labeled images and will not label more data.
+A business must develop an ML model to categorize images containing various animal species.
+The business possesses an extensive dataset of pre-labeled images and doesn't intend to perform additional labeling.
-Which type of learning should the company use to train the model?
+Which learning approach should the business implement for model training?
 Options:
 A. Supervised learning
 B. Unsupervised learning
 C. Reinforcement learning
-D. Active learning
+D. Transfer learning

 Correct Answer:
 	A. Supervised learning
 	--- Domain 1: Fundamentals of AI and ML, Task Statement 1.1: "Explain basic AI concepts and terminologies." ---
 	Explanation:
 		Answer A is correct because:
-		- The company has labeled images (labeled data)
+		- The business has labeled images (labeled data)
 		- The task is classification, which is a typical supervised learning problem
 		- Supervised learning is used when you have input data (images) and corresponding output labels (animal types)
 		- The dataset is already labeled and no more labeling is planned, making supervised learning the most appropriate approach The other answers are not suitable because:
 		B. Unsupervised learning - Used when data is unlabeled and the goal is to find patterns/clusters
 		C. Reinforcement learning - Used for learning through interaction with an environment and receiving rewards/penalties
-		D. Active learning - Used when you want to selectively label more data to improve model performance, but the question states no more labeling will be done
+		D. Transfer learning - While useful for image tasks, it's a technique for leveraging pre-trained models rather than a learning paradigm, and doesn't address the fundamental approach needed for the labeled dataset
 	Resource URL:
 	https://aws.amazon.com/compare/the-difference-between-machine-learning-supervised-and-unsupervised/

 Q117
-Which phase of the ML lifecycle determines compliance and regulatory requirements?
+At which phase of the ML lifecycle are compliance and regulatory constraints typically established?
 Options:
 A. Feature engineering
-B. Model training
+B. Model evaluation
 C. Data collection
 D. Business goal identification
-Let me help classify and explain this question:

 Correct Answer:
 	D. Business goal identification